Chart Color Schemes

 Lindfield - Roseville features high concentrations of family households, with a fairly typical median household size

 Family households account for 80.4% of all households, including 46.4% couples with children, 24.3% couples without children, and 9.0% single parent families.
-Non-family households constitute the remaining 19.6%, consisting of lone person households at 17.6% and group households comprising 1.9%.
-The median household size is 2.9 people, which aligns with Greater Sydney's average.
+Non-family households make up the remaining 19.6%, with lone person households at 17.6% and group households comprising 1.9% of the total.
+The median household size is 2.9 people, which matches the Greater Sydney average.

 Frequently Asked Questions - Households